 1) Explore the beaches in Milos

-Out of the eight Greek islands I’ve been to, Milos has by far the most impressive and unique beaches.
-Due to its volcanic origin, the island boasts a diverse coastline where you can find both sandy beaches and pebble beaches, as well as secluded coves and dramatic cliffs.
+Out of the eight Greek islands Iā€™ve been to, Milos has by far the most impressive and unusual beaches.
+Due to its volcanic origin, the island has a very diverse coastline where you can find both sandy beaches and pebble beaches, as well as secluded coves and dramatic cliffs.

-We visited a lot of beaches during our 5-day stay on the island and while you may think that seeing so many of them can get a little repetitive, the truth is that the beaches in Milos are all so different from each other and special in their own way.
+We visited a lot of beaches during our 5-day stay on the island and while you may think that seeing so many of them can get a little repetitive, the truth is that the beaches on Milos Island are all so different from each other and special in their own way.

 Whether you want to take a dip in calm turquoise waters, jump off cliffs, snorkel or simply bask in the Mediterranean sun, Milos offers something for every taste.
 Make sure to allocate several days for beach-hopping because exploring the stunning beaches is undeniably one of the best things to do in Milos.